SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/UD_APIs_UserDefinableApiEndpoint.md

 - [UserDefinableAPIs](#userdefinableapis)

 > [!IMPORTANT]
-> When you have customized the settings, you will need to restart the *DataMiner UserDefinableAPIEndpoint* service.
+> When you have customized the settings, you will need to restart the *DataMiner UserDefinableApiEndpoint* service.

 For example, to change the setting *MessageBrokerTimeOutSeconds* to a higher value, create an *appsettings.custom.json* file with the following content and then restart the service: